Are you interested in making drop cloth curtains or no-sew drop cloth curtains? Here’s an easy guide with tons of answers and a little FAQ.

-Question number 1: Love the room!
+Q: Love the room!
 How in the world did you hang those amazing curtains???

-I’ve hung them several ways.
+I’ve hung drop cloth curtains several ways.

-Option 1: I’ve used a long skinny rod that stretched all the way across the top of the window and extended out six inches on each side.
+I’ve used a long skinny rod that stretched all the way across the top of the window and extended out six inches on each side.

 You can kind of see what I’m talking about in this super old picture of the dining room at the farmhouse.

 I used to have drop cloth curtains here instead of these smocked jute curtains and I hung them the same way.

 2. Make a no-sew version of drop cloth curtains.

 I like the really small rods because they let the curtains shine (and they are less expensive, too).

 These are small dowel rods with finials and brackets.